alfredit/CoverCast/README.md

 * refreshmusic-xx : get the image in the music url in settings and refresh the screen with xx = brightness in 1-99 (refreshmusic-10 for example, default value is 41.)
 * refreshtv-xx : get the image in the tv url in settings and refresh the screen with xx = brightness in 1-99 (refreshtv-10 for example, default value is 41.)
 * kill : turs off the screen
+* status : returns the curent status of the screen